What started as death penalty case ends in 15-year sentence

-HOCKESSIN, Del. — A man who pleaded guilty in a case that prompted Delaware’s Supreme Court to overturn the state’s death penalty law has been sentenced to 15 years in prison.
+HOCKESSIN, Del. — A man who pleaded guilty in a case that prompted Delaware’s Supreme Court to overturn a death penalty law in the state has been sentenced to 15 years in prison.

 The News Journal reports 29-year-old Benjamin Rauf was sentenced Thursday in the 2015 drug-related killing of his former Temple University law school classmate, Shazim Uppal.
 Rauf, of Westerlo, New York, had pleaded guilty to manslaughter and a weapons charge.